smcclatchy/inference-for-high-dimensional-data/setup.md

 ~~~
 {: .r}

-Please download the following files and place them in your `data` folder.
-You can download the files from the URLs below and move the files the same way that you would for downloading and moving any other kind of data.
+Please download the following file and place it in your `data` folder.
+You
+can download the file from the URL below and move the file the same way that
+you would for downloading and moving any other kind of data.

-Alternatively, you can copy and paste the following into the R console to download the data.
+Alternatively, you can copy and paste the following into the R console to
+download the data.
 ~~~
-download.file(url = "https://raw.githubusercontent.com/genomicsclass/dagdata/master/inst/extdata/femaleMiceWeights.csv", destfile = "data/femaleMiceWeights.csv")

 download.file(url = "https://raw.githubusercontent.com/genomicsclass/dagdata/master/inst/extdata/femaleControlsPopulation.csv", destfile = "data/femaleControlsPopulation.csv")

-download.file(url = "https://raw.githubusercontent.com/genomicsclass/dagdata/master/inst/extdata/mice_pheno.csv", destfile = "data/mice_pheno.csv")
 ~~~
 {: .r}